tykiww/tykiww.github.io/_posts/2018-06-05-HR-Estimate.md

 Yet once we hit the estimated loss due to turnover, we see a problem.
 If you are expecting to re-hire 15 employees every year, our overall spending for all those analysts will amount to be over **1 million dollars**.
 Now that seems to be a problem.

 Any solutions?
 Probably some organizational changes seem necessary.
 Maybe your employees are burned out?
 Maybe they don't have enough challenge demands.
 Adjustments will need to be made in order to invest more into decreasing turnover.
 You might know what to do better than I do.
-(If you're just curious and want to check out a conceptual meta-analytic map explaining turnover, you can find some research my mentor and I did [here](https://www.sciencedirect.com/science/article/pii/S221305861630050X?via%3Dihub).)
 The strategic decision is now up to you!

 Overall, we see another way to use R outside of a pure stats need.
 As long as we have these functions marked, they become easy access for business.
 If R still isn't your thing, don't worry.
 The excel tool is just as good.
 Any recruiting or HR based sales-consultant can use it to identify potential organizational costs and negotiate their leadership training products right beside their client.
 Of course, it should be customized more to fit their needs.